armanjindal/garden/content/digital-garden/Independent Study/Power & Power User - Prospectus.md

 Engender a different relationship to complexity and creation

+Other Interesting Examples of Power User Native Software - Retool, Salesforce.
+Secondary market for consulting?

 **Counter Argument: Comparing Social Media to a tool like Photoshop or Obsidian doesn't work because platform and the other tool**.

 - This is an interesting counterargument.
 - But why do we think of social media as platforms rather than tools?
+- What is the distinction between "infrastructure" (often associated with Free/Open Source Software),
 - By positioning themselves as a platform they obfuscate the fact they are a tool.
 Tools that can be evaluated on the basis of their performance in accomplishing a function.
 - Platforms are ballooned amalagmations of tools.
 - We remind ourselves of the technologies encouraging passive use less as platforms and more as tools.
 Use
 - But what about the network?
 Twitter vs. Mastadon
 - Phrases like "platform" for "user-generated content" are language associated with a discourse of version rather than  use.

 ### Bibliography / Works Cited